We're still open and operating as an essential service during the COVID-19 shutdown. Learn more.

 Average lawn size

-Dusk and dawn are the best times to water your lawn (the sun will rise at 7:16 AM and set at 5:51 PM today in Houston).
+There won't be any rain in Houston today, which means you'll probably have to water your lawn.
+Dusk and dawn are the best times to water your lawn (the sun will rise at 7:09 AM and set at 7:41 PM today in Houston).

 Mowing Service in Richmond, VA